isomerpages/ago-test/_careers/Why Join Us?/Staff Benefits.md

 > #### **We work hard and play hard.**

-Our Social and Healthy Lifestyle Committees are dedicated to providing and arranging an array benefits for AGoians!!
+Our Social and Healthy Lifestyle Committees are dedicated to providing and arranging an array benefits for AGOians!!

 *   Attractive Remuneration Package which includes Performance Bonus, Market Adjustment Component and Retention Bonus for eligible officers
 *   Medical/Dental Coverage